manycore-com/Inboxbooster-Mailer/README.md

 ```shell
 kubectl create -f Redis/service.yaml
 ```

-To configure the Prometheus endpoint, please run
+Optionally, if the Prometheus CRDs are installed, you can configure a Prometheus ServiceMonitor:
 ```shell
 kubectl create -f Redis/serviceMonitor.yml
 ```